rm720/comp1100-assignment3/README.md

 `Player` or actually playing a move.

 The final file you need to care about (and arguably the most important file) is `AI.hs`.
-Currently it's fairly empty, containing only three things.
+Currently, it's fairly empty, containing only three things.
 A list of `AI`s with only a single entry, and a single unimplemented `AI` which is split into two functions, `makeBestMove` and `makeAMove`.
 To start off with, you can ignore `makeBestMove` and